moby/moby/docs/README.md

 4. Modify existing or add new `.md` files to the `docs` directory.

-	If you add a new document (`.md`) file, you must also add it to the appropriate section of the `docs/mkdocs.yml` file in this repository.

 5. As you work, build the documentation site locally to see your changes.

 	The `docker/docker` repository contains a `Dockerfile` and a `Makefile`.